hsynercn/pluralsight-serverless-applications-on-aws-path/5_serverless_apps_on_aws_api_tier_with_api_gateway.md

 Configuring the Web App
 - Creating a config file for the web app that contains the API endpoint
-- reading the config file at runtime
+- Reading the config file at runtime

+Calling the API from Web App
+- Integrating the comment service into the web application
+- Verifying the integration